HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 HoneyBook vs Assembly: Side-by-side comparison

 HoneyBook focuses on simplicity for small teams, while Assembly scales with firms that manage more clients and brands.
-Both help streamline client communication and payments, but they differ in flexibility, automation, and growth potential.
+Both help simplify client communication and payments, but they differ in flexibility, automation, and growth potential.

 Let’s look at how they compare: